jctanner/rhoai-hacking/docs/RHOAI-MODEL-TESTING.md

 ## workflow

-1. create a new data science project
+1. open the rhoai dashboard
-2. open the datascience project
+2. create a new data science project open it
-3. click on the "connections" tab
+3. Click on the "connections" tab to define an S3 bucket
    1. create a connection
    2. type: s3
    3. set the access key